Bad Time (Grand Funk song)

 "Bad Time" is a song written by Mark Farner and performed by Grand Funk.
-It reached number 4 on the Billboard Hot 100 in June 1975 and appeared on the band's 1974 album, All the Girls in the World Beware!!!
+The song is featured on the band's 1974 album, All the Girls in the World Beware!!!.
+It peaked at number 4 on the Billboard Hot 100 the weeks of June 7 and 14, 1975.

 Jimmy Ienner produced the song, and it was arranged by Tony Camillo.
-It was the group's fourth and final single to reach the Top 10 and their final Top 40 hit in the U.S.
+It was the group's fourth and final single to reach the Top 10, and their final Top 40 hit in the U.S.

 "Bad Time" marked the end of the group's two-year run as Grand Funk, during which time they scored all their major hits.
 Following this release, their name reverted to Grand Funk Railroad.